Is Distilled Water Safe To Drink? Uses, Benefits, Risks

 human body water

-Electrolytes are vital to our health as these are essential minerals that transport fluids into your muscles and carry signals between cells.
-Fruits and vegetables are a useful source to get our minerals.
+Electrolytes are vital to our health.
+These are essential minerals that help transport fluids into your muscles and carry signals between cells.
+We primarily get these essential minerals from fruits and vegetables.

-In the U.S., the lack of minerals is not the problem but the excess.
+Interestingly, the U.S. doesn’t have a deficiency in mineral intake.
+Instead, it has an excess, especially in sodium.
 Many people consume up to 130-160 mmol/day of sodium when our bodies only need 1-2 mmol daily.
-This excess in sodium can pave the way for hypertension or high blood pressure.
+This excess in sodium can lead to hypertension or high blood pressure.
+The role of water here is to help kidneys flush out these excess minerals.

-Distilled water is water treated using a water distiller.
-A water distiller turns water into steam to leave the contaminants and minerals behind.
+Distilled water is the product of a water distiller.
+This device turns water into steam, leaving contaminants and minerals behind.
 Once the steam cools, it undergoes condensation to return to a liquid state.
-This is similar to how nature recycles water through a hydrologic cycle.
+This process mirrors how nature recycles water through the hydrologic cycle.

 • Steam irons